notcoderguy/notcoderguy/README.md

 🌱 Currently pursuing B.Tech in Computer Science.

-🌱 I am working Game and Backend Development, yes, parallelly 👀.
+🌱 I am working on my Game and Backend Development skills, yes, parallelly 👀.

 #### Chekout some of my top-notch projects